cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 	in a previous round (line 28) are not subject to the `timely` predicate, as their timestamps have already been evaluated at a previous round.

-The full solution is detailed and formalized in the [Protocol Specification][algorithm] document.
+The full solution is detailed and formalized in the [Algorithm Specification][algorithm] document.

 ## Further details